ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 In this tutorial, you configure metrics with Sysdig in your {{site.data.keyword.containerlong}} cluster.
 In particular, you:
 *  Provision an {{site.data.keyword.mon_full_notm}} instance.
-*  Configure the Sysdig agent in your cluster to sent metrics to Sysdig.
+*  Configure the monitoring agent in your cluster to sent metrics to Sysdig.
-*  Use the Sysdig web UI to analyze your cluster metrics.
+*  Use the monitoring UI to analyze your cluster metrics.

 ## Before you begin